PowerBook 180

+PowerBook 180

 The PowerBook 180 came with a 9.5 in (diagonal) active matrix LCD screen capable of displaying 4-bit grayscale at a resolution of 640×400, and a trackball was mounted beneath the keyboard.
 A 1.44 MB floppy disk drive and 80 MB 2.5-inch hard drive were also standard.

 The Apple Powerbook also gave an option of possible expansion to a 120 MB hard drive.
 They are equipped with keyboard stands to slant the keyboard.

 Like the Macintosh Portable before it, with the addition of an external color video port (missing on the 170), the 180 became a full-featured, no-compromises desktop replacement, equivalent in performance to the Macintosh LC III+.
 It was sold until May 1994.

 PowerBook 180c

-In June 1993, Apple released an identical color version of this model, the PowerBook 180c (pictured below).
+In June 1993, Apple released an identical color version of this model, the PowerBook 180c.
 It had an 8.4 in diagonal active matrix color LCD capable of displaying 256 colors and was the first PowerBook to natively display 640×480 (all previous PowerBooks had 640×400 resolution).
 As a result of the thicker color display, the exterior case lid was redesigned, more closely resembling that used on the PowerBook Duo series.
 This modification was used on the PowerBook 165c for the same reason.